CormacKinsella/python-data-science/README.md

 # Python for data science

+>Note this repo is a work in progress

-### Jupyter notebooks covering several topics in Python basics, data science, and bioinformatics
+## Jupyter notebooks covering several topics in Python basics, data science, and bioinformatics

-#### To run:
+### To run:

+1. Install VSCode and the VSCode Python plugin, the latter allows work with Jupyter notebooks

-Clone the repo, e.g., with GitHub CLI:
+2. Clone the repo with GitHub CLI:

 ```
 gh repo clone CormacKinsella/python-data-science
 ```

-For installation of software dependencies, a conda environment file is provided (python-data-science.yml).
+3. Set up the Conda environment for software dependencies.
 [Get conda here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
-To create, activate, and check the software environment:
+To create, activate, and check the environment:

 ```
 conda env create -f python-data-science.yml